dunkfordyce/clippy/README.md

 If that is successful, copy `build/clippy.swf` to your `public` directory or wherever your static assets can be found.

+Please note that I haven't been able to build a working SWF using haXe 2.06 on OS X. Using haXe 2.05 works fine.

 Contribute
 ----------